rongjincs/rongjincs.github.io/_pages/about.md

 * STEM Education (Novel Models)

 # Recent News
+* [11/2020] My work in collaboraiton with researchers in University of Chinese Academy of Sciences on set function optimization problem has been accepted by the conference [COCOA 2020](https://theory.utdallas.edu/COCOA2020/)(recommended to submit it to the journal TCS).
 * [11/2020] My work in collaboraiton with visiting scholar in Wuhan University on Influence Maximization Discount Allocation problem in online social netowrks has been accepted by the journal [JOCO](https://www.springer.com/journal/10878).
 * [10/2020] I will deliver research talks.